How To Deal With Pesky Blanket & Rug Wreckers

 One way of protecting your horse’s rug is to put an older rug on top that you’re not bothered about getting wrecked.
-This might not change their behaviour, and you don’t get to see that lovely new rug, but it will hopefully reduce the chance of it getting damaged.
+This might not change their behaviour, and you don’t get to see that lovely new rug.
+However, it will hopefully reduce the chance of it getting damaged.

-However, you might need to get a slightly larger size, and make sure it’s a lightweight horse rug so they don’t get too warm and it doesn’t restrict their movement.
+If you’re trying this method, you might need to get a slightly larger size.
+Make sure it’s a lightweight horse rug so they don’t get too warm and it doesn’t restrict their movement.